sdiehl/mdbook-include-rs/README.md

 # mdbook-include-rs

-A powerful preprocessor for [mdBook](https://rust-lang.github.io/mdBook/) that lets you include code from external source files with intelligent extraction capabilities.
-This makes it easy to maintain accurate code examples that are always in sync with your actual codebase.
+A preprocessor for [mdBook](https://rust-lang.github.io/mdBook/) that lets you include code from external Rust source files with extraction capabilities.
+This makes it easy to maintain code examples that are always in sync with your actual codebase.

 ## Features